ResourcesSmall Business Health Care Hub by JPMorganChase

 Understanding business size requirements

-When you're choosing a health insurance plan for your business, you have to determine the number of full-time employees (FTEs) in your business, which might be a bit complicated if you have seasonal, part-time or other contract workers.
+When you're choosing a health insurance plan for your business, you have to determine the number of full-time employees (FTEs) in your business, which can be complicated if you have seasonal, part-time or other contract workers.

-A "small group" usually means a business with 1 to 50 full-time employees.
-Some states define “small group” as up to 100 employees, and definitions can vary by state.
+Plans are often bucketed into “small group” or “large group” plans.
+A "small group" usually means a business with 1 to 50 full-time employees, not including the owner.
+Some states define "small group" as up to 100 employees.
+Size also determines regulatory requirements and correlates with the level of financial risk you may be able to take.
 Find resources for your state on the State Resources page.

 How many employees do I need to provide a group plan?